typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 while I’m at it, I blame `Object` having any methods at all, too.
 We’d be better off without these bad features.

+In the next part, we’ll talk about what happens when you forget refinements for things like `MList`, and how you can avoid that while simplifying your type-member-binding code.

 *This article was tested with Scala 2.11.7 and Java 1.8.0_45.*